Rian1010/Milestone4/README.md

         print(i, c, type(c))
     print(history.value_list())
 ```
 This printed each queryset next to its index number.
-So I still could not get the information from the queryset correctly in the template.
-Then, I showed it to a tutor from Code Institute again, who told me that I have to loop through it twice to get the correct details.
+So, I still could not correctly get the information from the queryset in the template.
+Then, I showed it to a tutor from Code Institute again, who told me that I have to loop through it twice to get the correct details and explained me things about querysets.
 It worked and this is what the function looked like at that point.

 ```python
 @login_required